Dollar Cost Averaging Investing Strategy & Examples

 Lump-Sum Investing In A Bull Market

-The first example is a single payment of $8,000, which buys 800 shares at $10 per share.
-At the end of 8 quarters, the total share value is $9,600 – (Share Price in Quarter 8 $12 * 800 shares) – a profit of $1,600 or a 20% gain.
+The first example is a payment of $8,000, which buys 800 shares at $10 per share.
+At the end of 8 quarters, the total share value is $9,600 – (Share Price in Quarter 8 $12 * 800 shares) – a profit of $1,600 or aย 20% gain.

-Dollar-Cost Averaging In A Bull Market
+Dollar Cost Averaging In A Bull Market

 When the share price is $13, the investor gets only 76.92 shares for $1,000.

-This means they have only realized a profit of 2.85%, whereas the lump-sum investor made 20%.
+This means they have only realized a profit of 2.85%,ย whereas the lump-sum investor made 20%.

 In an increasing bull market, moving up 20%, the investor makes a profit in both examples, but his profit is higher as a non-cost averaging investor.

-Dollar-Cost Averaging vs. Lump Sum
+Dollar Cost Averaging vs. Lump Sum

-If you are lucky enough to time the market to perfection and buy-in at a low price with a lump sum and the market solidly increases over time, you will reap the maximum reward.
+If you are lucky enough to time the market to perfection and buy in at a low price with a lump sum, and the market solidly increases over time, you will reap the maximum reward.

-The reality is that the stock market fluctuates and sometimes a lot.
+The reality is that the stock market fluctuates sometimes a lot.
 Even in an increasing bull market, you can make outsized returns due to the decreases in the stock price during a bull market.

 Does Dollar Cost Averaging Work?